bobbimanners/Applecorn/README.md

 - Currently I have verified operation with:
   - BBC BASIC
   - Acornsoft COMAL
-  - Acornsoft FORTH
+  - Acornsoft Forth
   - Acornsoft Lisp
   - Acornsoft MicroProlog
   - Acornsoft BCPL
-  - Acronsoft ISO-Pascal (supplied on two 16KB ROMs)
+  - Acornsoft ISO-Pascal (supplied on two 16KB ROMs)

+All of the language manuals are provided.
+They may be found in the `Manuals` subdirectory.

+The Applecorn diskette includes all of the example programs which were provided on diskette with COMAL, Forth, Lisp and ISO Pascal.
+The main BCPL diskette, which contains essential tools is also included on the Applecorn diskette.

 <img src="Applecorn-Collage.png" alt="Applecorn Collage" height="432px" width="768px"/>